oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-tests-for-performance/rule.md

  public class MainFormTests : FormTestBase&lt;MainForm&gt;
  {
  }
-​Figure: This code tests that the LoginForm and MainForm load in under 4 seconds​
+Figure: This code tests that the LoginForm and MainForm load in under 4 seconds